Are you too nervous for sitting meditation?

 When you get tired of patterns too quickly and get distracted the opposite may be yours – trying to change every step.

-When warming up for parkour or playing my dog I would run backwards or sideways or doing circles while running.
+When warming up for parkour or playing with my dog I would run backwards or sideways or doing circles while running.

 You can go a step further by focusing on each step – pun intended.